Jan Šátral

 Jan Šátral (born 24 July 1990, in Melnik) is an inactive Czech tennis player.

-Šátral has a career high ATP singles ranking of World No. 136 achieved on 3 October 2016.
-He also has a career high ATP doubles ranking of World No. 160 achieved on 21 September 2015.
-He has won 2 Challengers and 9 ITF singles titles and 2 Challengers and 21 ITF doubles titles.
+Šátral has a career-high ATP singles ranking of No. 136 achieved on 3 October 2016.
+He also has a career-high doubles ranking of world No. 160 achieved on 21 September 2015.
+He has won two Challenger and nine ITF singles titles as well as two Challenger and 21 ITF doubles titles.

-Šátral won his first ATP Challenger title at the 2015 Poprad-Tatry ATP Challenger Tour in the doubles event partnering Roman Jebavý.
-In July 2016 he won his maiden singles challenger title at Marburg defeating heavily favoured Marco Trungelliti in straight sets.
+Šátral won his first ATP Challenger title at Poprad-Tatry in the doubles event partnering Roman Jebavý.
+In July 2016, he won his maiden singles Challenger title at Marburg by defeating heavily favoured Marco Trungelliti, in straight sets.

 On his Grand Slam debut in the main draw, he reached the second round of the 2016 US Open as a qualifier where he defeated Mackenzie McDonald in five sets.
-As a result of this best showing at a Grand Slam he reached a career-high ranking of World No. 136 on 3 October 2016.
+As a result of this best showing at a major event, he reached a career-high ranking of world No. 136 on 3 October 2016.